leobuss/UART-ECE-270-Lab/README.md

-This is a repo for the files for the UART communication modules for our systolic array project for ECE 270
+This is a repo for the files for the modules for our systolic array project for ECE 270